Why does Exercise increase Venous return?

 Q = Heart Rate (HR) x Stroke Volume (SV)

-2. Active muscle contraction increases the venous return by increasing the pressure gradient that the blood flows backward.
+2. Active muscle contraction increases the venous return by increasing the pressure gradient, causing the blood to flow backward.

-3. During exercise, muscle contractions increase in intensity and duration, which result in more forceful compressions of the deeper veins against the surrounding bones and muscles, which also results in an increased venous return.
+3. During exercise, muscle contractions increase in intensity and duration, resulting in more forceful compressions of the deeper veins against the surrounding bones and muscles and an increased venous return.

 Notes: Several people have contributed to this article for this section.
 I will list them at the end of the post with their corresponding paragraphs.
 Please get in touch with me if you need clarification on their statements.

-4. Moving from a recumbent position to an upright position also increases venous return because it decreases central blood volume (the brain releases an antidiuretic hormone protein).
+4. Moving from a recumbent to an upright position also increases venous return by decreasing central blood volume (the brain releases an antidiuretic hormone protein).
 When we pull ourselves out of bed, we use many muscles, which causes more blood to return to the heart.

 5. During exercise, the lower extremities produce two hormones (prostaglandin E2 and Nitric Oxide) that increase venous return by promoting vasodilation in skin vessels.
-This improves skin temperature even further, which causes an increase in cutaneous vasoconstriction (which will lead to an expansion of the limb volume).
+This improves skin temperature even further, which causes an increase in cutaneous vasoconstriction (which will expand the limb volume).

 6. During exercise, perfusion rate decreases in skeletal muscle tissue but increases viscera (organs), increasing venous return.

 7. Sympathetic stimulation of alpha receptors causes vasoconstriction of particular veins (such as the vena cava and some tributaries of the renal vein).
-As a result, blood diverted from these vessels increase flow to other areas or deep veins such as the femoral or iliac veins.
+As a result, blood diverted from these vessels increases flow to other areas or deep veins, such as the femoral or iliac veins.
 This also adds more volume to them during exercise, which leads to increased venous return.

-9. During an isometric contraction, people also experience a decrease in limb volume, which leads to an increase in blood flow into other limbs that aren’t contracting (the other leg, for example).
+9. During an isometric contraction, people also experience a decrease in limb volume, which leads to increased blood flow into other limbs that aren’t contracting (the other leg, for example).
 This is called the ‘Sprengel Effect.’

-10. Venoconstriction will occur when you perform an intense contraction such as weightlifting or other training activity; we know we achieve more force during this type of activity.
+10. Vasoconstriction occurs when you perform an intense contraction, such as weightlifting or other training activity; we know we achieve more force during this activity.
 Therefore, we must recruit more muscle fibers, thus increasing venous return because there is more musculature working at one time, increasing the amount of vasoconstriction occurring (which will lead to high venous return).

 When we train, our muscles are filled with more metabolites, which causes an increase in vasoconstriction effects at the local level when it comes to certain areas of training (metabolites are released when energy is expended during muscle contractions).

-These metabolites cause constrictions at the capillary level, so less blood flow goes to that area.
-This will lead to higher venous return even though you might not perform or feel any muscular contractions.
+These metabolites cause constrictions at the capillary level, so less blood flows to that area.
+This leads to higher venous return even though you might not perform or feel any muscular contractions.
 This also occurs when someone is warming up for a race.

 The skeletal muscles that are inactive can experience low blood flow.
 Still, there is not necessarily decreased perfusion because of compensatory mechanisms such as the ‘Boyle’s Law’ phenomenon, which states that increased pressure on a fluid (blood) will cause it to flow more readily (the system wants equilibrium if there is an increase of pressure we compensate by increasing blood flow).

-Wearing tight clothes and g-suits will cause vasoconstriction, which can lead to high venous return and mean that you’ll feel like you won’t be able to deal with the G’s and increases your risk for developing decompression sickness.
+Wearing tight clothes and G-suits will cause vasoconstriction, which can lead to high venous return and mean that you’ll feel like you won’t be able to deal with the G’s, which increases your risk of developing decompression sickness.

-Swimming in chlorinated water leads to osmotic stress, so some individuals experience redness or discomfort and dizziness due to hypotension occurring after swimming in chlorinated pools.
+Swimming in chlorinated water leads to osmotic stress, so some individuals experience redness, discomfort, and dizziness due to hypotension occurring after swimming in chlorinated pools.
 This also leads to possible fainting.

 Dehydration has also been shown as a significant factor in neurological problems like dizziness or blurred vision because you lose essential electrolytes (which also lead to vasoconstriction) when you pee out the water.

-If there is a decrease in blood flow in specific areas, an individual can experience tingling sensations, pain, numbness, and muscle paralysis, leading to injury.
+If blood flow decreases in specific areas, an individual can experience tingling sensations, pain, numbness, and muscle paralysis, leading to injury.

 Leave a Comment